atomxu10/TimeSeriesProject/README.md

 AIC values (Table 1) between the two models are very close, we considered involving prediction performance to determine which model is more suitable.

+#### Residual analysis
+Residual analysis is a method used in statistics to check the quality of fit of a regression model.
+It is used to check for unexplained parts of the regression model.
+In time series, residual analysis can be analyzed using the following methods:
+1. White noise test
+2. Autocorrelation (ACF) of the residual series
+3. Normal distribution test of residual series

+The details of the residual analysis for the two models are not listed individually here but can be found in [Figure 8](https://github.com/atomxu10/TimeSeriesProject/blob/main/plot2/figure8.png) and [Figure 9](https://github.com/atomxu10/TimeSeriesProject/blob/main/plot2/figure9.png).
+The conclusion is that both models are suitable for the data.